-Typically, you’ll have your sink in the middle so you’ll need to work on the vertical space on either side of your range hood as well as the base cabinets below.
+Typically, you’ll have your sink in the middle, so you’ll need to work on the vertical space on either side of your range hood and the base cabinets below.

 Cabinets: As you only have one side to work on, utilize the vertical space on either side of your range hood by stretching out your cabinet through the ceiling.
 Add a pull-down mechanism to reach items on top.
 For your base cabinets, incorporate vertical slide-out racks and multiple tiers for easy organization.

 Parallel or Galley Kitchen – For Narrow Spaces like Condominiums and Apartments

 Make sure to allot a standard width for a comfortable work area.